Mephistoette/RayTracing/README.md

-# rayTracingInOneWeekend
+# RayTracing
-ray tracing in one weekend series
+hello this it ray tracing in one weekend series
 I want do some modify flies